stoic-hugo/roadster/examplesite/content/docs/customization.md

 ### Social Widget: custom links

-**Mainroad** contains built-in social links in the social widget.
+**Roadster** contains built-in social links in the social widget.
 In addition to default social links, you may set custom links by adding `Params.widgets.social.custom` to your `config.toml`.
 Here is an example:

 ```toml